-The more you know about these different types of learning styles, the more prepared you will be to help yourself (or your children) learn a new skill, idea, language, or concept—no matter what the material may be.
+The more you know about these different learning styles, the more prepared you will be to help yourself (or your children) learn a new skill, idea, language, or concept—no matter the study material.

-As the name suggests, visual learners are those that learn best when they have an image or cue to help them process the information.
-They may also need to map out or write out their thoughts in order to really process what they are thinking.
+As the name suggests, visual learners are those that learn best when they have images to help them process the information.
+This learning style requires the learners to first see what they’re expected to know.
+They may also need to map out their thoughts in order to process them better.

 These are some of the most common characteristics of visual learners:

-- Have good spatial sense and sense of direction
+- Have good spatial awareness and sense of direction

 - Can easily visualize objects, plans, and outcomes